efcline/efcline.github.io/_posts/2016-11-06-assignment-4.md

 # Data Creation

-I'll never look at spreadsheets the same way again, that's for sure!
 In this assignment my group (Sarah, Sanjana, and myself) worked together to make a script with specific questions, then take the answers and add them to an ever-growing .csv file.

 We named our script `octocat` in honor of Github's icon and mascot.
 Writing out our questions and having the script store the responses was the easy